noraracht/CONSULT/README.md

 - -i - name of the reference database

 - -c - the highest number of *k*-mers that is required to still keep sequencing read unclassified.
-For instance, if at least one *k*-mer match is enough to classify a read, "c" should be set to 0.
-If at least two *k*-mer matches are required to call entire read a match, "c" should be set to 1.
-Default setting for c in 0.
+For instance, if at least one *k*-mer match is enough to classify a read, *c* should be set to 0.
+If at least two *k*-mer matches are required to call entire read a match, *c* should be set to 1.
+Default setting for *c* in 0.

 - -t - number of threads